 We hope that you will join us and share in what we grow at Granor Farm.

 Please know that our dining program is not open to the public and is offered on a limited and seasonal basis.
-All meals are planned and prepared by Abra Berens, Chef at Granor Farm.
 Please note that all events are private, by ticket only, and tickets are non-refundable or transferable.Find Tickets Read our Faqs

 Join us in our renovated farmhouse for a multi-course, family-style meal that features produce and grains grown by Granor as well as meats, cheeses, and fruits from other regional farms.
 These dinners epitomize our desire to connect the food we grow with the people who eat it, all while providing a space to connect with each other in beautiful Southwest Michigan.

-Our Taste of Granor Program begins with an optional farm tour followed by dinner which kicks-off with appetizers in the farm house and a discussion about our farm, growing practices, and why we do what we do.
+Our Taste of Granor Program begins with an optional farm tour followed by dinner.
 Each dinner is a multi-course, family style meal that concludes with dessert and coffee around the fireplace or under the summer stars.

 All dinners are BYOB, private and by reservation only.

-We are now offering an optional, pre-dinner farm tour led by Granor Farm Manager, Katie Burdett, or Operations Manager, Wesley Rieth.
-This tour lasts 20 minutes and shows you the style of intensive cultivation we practice at Granor as well as our barns, fields, and hoop houses.
+We are now offering an optional, pre-dinner farm tour led by Granor farmers.
+This tour lasts 20-30 minutes and shows you the style of intensive cultivation we practice at Granor as well as our barns, fields, and hoop houses.
 Tours must be reserved at the time of booking and will take place rain or shine.